herseyc/raspastro/MyBuildProcess.md

 ## Getting the raspastro scirpts

-SSH is now enabled so I ssh into the Raspberry Pi and git my my scripts from raspastro
+After the reboot SSH will be enabled so I ssh into the Raspberry Pi and git my my scripts from raspastro
 ```
 apt install -y git
 mkdir -p ~\Projects